 Interested and qualified students may pursue several opportunities for advanced work, including graduate courses and participation with graduate students and faculty in research.
 The department encourages its students to "do physics" at the earliest opportunity by making arrangements to work with one of the research groups or by arranging an independent research tutorial.
 Research may be experimental or theoretical and may, but need not, result in a senior honors thesis.
 Most majors who intend to write a thesis begin research no later than the junior year and continue it through the summer into the senior year.
 Current research interests include chaos theory, soft condensed-matter physics, granular flow, third sound in superfluid films, laser plasmas, spectroscopy and collision studies involving excited atoms and molecules, and wave transport in complex media.

 Each semester, opportunities exist to serve as a teaching apprentice, course assistant, or department assistant in one of the introductory or intermediate-level courses.
 Many physics majors have found that this is a stimulating way to learn more about the fundamentals of the discipline and how to teach them.
-The Cady Lounge in the department serves as a focus for the major by providing a place where students can study and talk physics.
+The Cady Lounge in the department serves as a focus for the major by providing a place where students can study and discuss physics.
 There is also a study room where students in the introductory courses can come to get help and to work together.
 Students are encouraged to attend the weekly colloquium series and to participate in the weekly research seminars in atomic and molecular physics, chemical physics, condensed-matter physics, and theory.
 The Society of Physics students is also a great resource for sharing ideas and questions with like-minded students.

 The Physics Department offers two two-semester survey courses covering many of the main subject areas of physics (mechanics, electromagnetism and optics, thermodynamics, and kinetic theory), PHYS111/112 (no calculus) and PHYS113/116 (calculus).
 Laboratory courses, PHYS121/122/123/124 are also offered.
 Either of these two-semester course sequences (with the lab) should satisfy the physics requirement for admission to most schools of medicine, dentistry, or architecture, but occasionally schools require the calculus-based series, so attention to these details is necessary.